harness/developer-hub/docs/internal-developer-portal/get-started/add-api-docs.md

 4. **grpc** - An API definition based on [Protocol Buffers](https://spec.graphql.org/) to use with [gRPC](https://grpc.io/).

-More detials on descriptor format for API's could be found in the [refernce docs](/docs/internal-developer-portal/api-refernces/api-reference.md)
+More detials on descriptor format for API's could be found in the [reference docs](/docs/internal-developer-portal/api-refernces/api-reference.md)

 ## Example for different use cases